Expect HTTP request header indicates expectations

-that need to be fulfilled by the server in order to properly handle the request.
+that need to be met by the server to handle the request successfully.

-Expect: 100-continue, to which the server shall respond with:
+Expect: 100-continue, the server responds with:

 For example, the server may reject a request if its

 Expect header, but some other clients such as

 Expect header and waits for the server to respond

 The server checks the headers and generates the response.

 The server sends